The proven method for regaining your strength and confidence, long term.

 Whole body exercises that target the core and pelvic floor can help to ease the pain and discomfort of prolapse by strengthening muscles that provide more support for pelvic organs.
 For rectal prolapse, your specialist may recommend bowel movement retraining which helps prevent strain by using relaxation exercises.
 They may also teach you how to identify, tighten, and release your pelvic floor muscles.

 Your treatment will depend on how severe your symptoms are.
 If your pelvic organ prolapse isn’t causing you constant distress, then you can often treat it without surgery (i.e. a rehab program like RYC®, diet, monitoring, etc).
+However, if symptoms get worse and significantly affect your quality of life, more extensive non-surgical and surgical treatments are also available for this condition.

 Scientifically, there is little evidence supporting a prolapse worsening due to multiple deliveries.
 If a prolapse is already present, it is not common for the prolapse to get significantly worse after delivering another child.